 The Personalized Journey is created using the distribution timeline from the Time Algorithm.
 A user profile is created, combining the preferential data from the Magic Form and the schedule from the distribution timeline to create a fully-personalized onboarding timeline for the user.
 In the below diagram of a Personalized Journey, a user has indicated an interest in receiving product promos and enrichment materials via email.

-The Personalized Journey is the customer's unique, tailor-made onboarding process.
+The Personalized Journey is the customer's unique onboarding process.

 Now that the comprehensive future-state proposal has been covered, we’re able to assess how this compares with the current-state process.
-To visualize the differences between the proposed future-state and current-state, take a look at the Comparative Customer Journey Diagram below.
+To visualize the differences between the states, take a look at the Comparative Customer Journey Diagram below.